Double Boondoggle Alleged Under Shadow of El Chapo’s Drug Cartel

 LOS ANGELES (CN) — A Los Angeles private equity firm sold a manufacturing plant in the Mexican border city of Reynosa without revealing that cartel boss “El Chapo” Guzman controlled it — and without disclosing that it was suing the previous owner for exactly that, the latest buyer claims in Federal Court.

-Plaintiff FINSA Portfolios, a Mexican real estate company, claims lead defendant OpenGate Capital has “a long-documented history of illegal, unethical and unscrupulous business practices.”
+Plaintiff FINSA Portafolios, a Mexican real estate company, claims lead defendant OpenGate Capital has “a long-documented history of illegal, unethical and unscrupulous business practices.”

 Four years ago, OpenGate Capital sued Thermo Fisher in Los Angeles Federal Court on similar charges, as Courthouse News reported at the time.